RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 UVData: Working with large files
 --------------------------------
-To save on memory and time, pyuvdata supports reading only parts of uvfits, uvh5 and miriad files.
+To save on memory and time, pyuvdata supports reading only parts of uvfits, uvh5, miriad, and MWA correlator fits files.

-a) Reading the metadata of a uvfits, uvh5 or miriad file
+a) Reading the metadata of a uvfits, uvh5, miriad, or mwa corr fits file
 ********************************************************
-For uvh5 and uvfits files, reading in the metadata results in a metadata only UVData object (which has every attribute except the data_array, flag_array and nsample_array filled out).
+For uvh5, uvfits, miriad, and MWA correlator fits files, reading in the metadata results in a metadata only UVData object (which has every attribute except the data_array, flag_array and nsample_array filled out).
 For Miriad files, less of the metadata can be read without reading the data, but many of the attributes are available.

-FHD, MWA correlator FITS files, and measurement set (ms) files do not support reading only the metadata
+FHD, and measurement set (ms) files do not support reading only the metadata
 (the read_data keyword is ignored for these file types).
 ::